Ultimate-Hosts-Blacklist/dev-center/README.md

 ## Complementary whitelist

-Our script allow us to link a file to the system which will be used in complementary of our whitelist list.
+Our script allow us to link one or more file(s) to the system which will be used in complementary of our whitelist list.

 ### Special markers